-And because all the jacks for one line in the line multiple are connected in parallel, it became the custom in the telephone world to speak of things that are connected in parallel (perhaps even two resistors) as being "in multiple."
+And because all the jacks for one line in the line multiple are connected in parallel, it became the custom in the telephone world to speak of things that are connected in parallel (perhaps even just two resistors) as being "in multiple".

-A.2.3 In a step by step system
+A.2.3 In a step-by-step system

-In a step by step system. we have a similar situation.
+In a step-by-step system. we have a similar situation.
 Imagine a "shelf" of 10 2nd selectors.
 On the bank of each one are 300 contacts (a tip, ring, and sleeve for each of 100 terminals).
-In the most straightforward situation, the 300 contacts on each of these selectors are wired in parallel (on a contact to corresponding contact basis) to the 300 contacts of the other 9 selectors.
+In the most straightforward situation, the 300 contacts on each of these selectors are wired in parallel (on a contact-to-corresponding-contact basis) to the 300 contacts of the other 9 selectors.
 In the resulting set of 300 leads. they go in sets of 30 (from the terminals at each level of all the banks) to a group of 10 3rd selectors.

 And indeed, if we look at the back of the collection of banks, we will see a small "river" of conductors, "only" 300 in this case, flowing across the banks of all the selectors on this "shelf" and then to a set of terminal strips from which they will go the various groups of 3rd selectors.

-Because of the great parallel between this and the situation in a manual switchboard, this wiring of the selector bank is called the selector multiple (and sometimes the term is used to include the banks themselves).
+Because of the great parallel between this and the situation in a manual switchboard, this wiring of the selector banks (and usually the banks themselves) is called the selector multiple.

-To connect this discussion with the way we have been looking at the step by step system, in figure 20 we see in a little more detail the situation shown (more symbolically) in figure 7.
+To connect this discussion with the way we have been looking at the step-by-step system, in Figure 24 we see in a little more detail the situation shown (more symbolically) in Figure 7.

-Figure 20.
+Figure 24.
 The selector multiple